What Is Your Mission? Before You Retire, You Have To Figure This Out!

 When clients focus on their life purpose, I’ve found that they can earn even more money in their retirement years than they made while working full time because they are finally doing what they really want to do.
 Not only will you be happier, healthier, and more fulfilled, you might decide you never want to “retire for real.”

 Why Wait Until You Retire To Live Rich?

 If you could spend all your time doing what you love, regardless of whether you were paid for it, what would you do?

 In your retirement years, you have time to find out, but why wait until then?
 Today, after work or before you go to bed, why not spend a few hours planning out your Richlife.

 “Don’t plan for the beginning of the end,” Dr. Gronin says, “but for a new beginning in which personal exploration and experimentation will carry the day or years, rather.”

 Let that new beginning start today.

 How about you?
 What are five skills and talents that you feel are innately yours, that you were born with?
+And, how are you going to include them in your life before you retire?
 Share them in the comments section below.